 Also found in approximately 9 percent of the population, the Bumpy Nose is another one of the world’s most common nose shapes.
 This nose is marked by its bumpy outline, with either a subtle or prominent curve in the dip.

 Those with a bumpy nose are among the most common candidates for rhinoplasty, as it’s relatively simple for surgeons to smooth bumps (sometimes in minimally invasive no-knife nose job procedures) when compared to other procedures, like widening and slimming.
-In her younger years, Barbra Streisand had a prominent bump in her nose, which she later smoothed out with rhinoplasty.

 Sometimes referred to as “The Mirren,” since it resembles the nose of Actress Helen Mirren, the snub nose is marked by its distinctive thin and pointed appearance.
 Those with a snub nose will also notice that it features a smaller, slightly rounder silhouette with a subtle upward slope at the tip.

 It differs from the celestial nose in that it has a softer, rounder shape rather than a pointy appearance.
-According to Tamir’s study, only 5 percent of those surveyed had a snub nose.
+According to Prof. Tamir’s study, only 5 percent of those surveyed had a snub nose.

 Marked by its dramatic curved shape and prominent bridge, the hawk nose gets its name because it resembles the curved beak of an eagle and other predatory birds.
 The hawk nose is also referred to as the beak nose or aquiline nose (the word aquiline means “eagle-like”), and is a significant contributing factor to face shapes with strong profiles.

 Celebrities with hawk noses include Adrian Brody, Barbra Streisand and Daniel Radcliffe.
-According to Tamir’s study, 4.9 percent of people have a hawk-shaped nose.
+According to Prof. Tamir’s study, 4.9 percent of people have a hawk-shaped nose.